Bačka: 20th century

 On 1 December 1918, the Kingdom of Serbia united with the State of Slovenes, Croats and Serbs to form new country named the Kingdom of Serbs, Croats, and Slovenes.
 Sovereignty of new kingdom was recognized by the Treaty of Saint Germain in 1919.
 The Treaty of Trianon of 4 June 1920 defined the exact borders between Hungary and the Kingdom of Serbs, Croats and Slovenes (which was later renamed to Kingdom of Yugoslavia) and original territory of Bačka was divided between these two countries.
 The northern part of the region was a separate county of Hungary (Bács-Bodrog) with seat in Baja, which was later incorporated into Bács-Kiskun county.
 The southern part of the region was within the District of Novi Sad of the Kingdom of Serbs, Croats, and Slovenes between 1918 and 1922, then was divided between Bačka Oblast and Belgrade Oblast, provinces (oblasts) of the kingdom, between 1922 and 1929.
 In 1929, it was incorporated into Danube Banovina, which was a province of the Kingdom of Yugoslavia.

 Between 1820 and 1910, Hungarian speaking population in Bačka increased from 121,688 (31.5%) to 363,518 (44.75%).
 In the same time, percentage of South Slavs decreased from 44% in 1820 to 27% in 1910.
 1921 census showed about 40,000 Hungarian speakers less than in census of 1910.
-This was especially case in Subotica where 1910 census recorded 55.587 speakers of Hungarian and 33,247 speakers of Bunjevac, while census of 1921 recorded 60,700 speakers of Serbo-Croatian and 26,750 speakers of Hungarian.
+This was especially case in Subotica where 1910 census recorded 55.587 speakers of Hungarian and 33,247 speakers of Bunjevac, while census of 1921 recorded 60,700 speakers of Serbian or Croatian and 26,750 speakers of Hungarian.
 This is explained by the fact that ethnic Bunjevci from Subotica who had knowledge of Hungarian language were listed as speakers of Hungarian by 1910 census.
 Between 1921 and 1931 census, number of Hungarian speakers in Bačka increased from 260,998 to 268,711.
 Slavic population increased by 91,800 inhabitants.